 The Insurance premium is calculated based on the individuals risk, the likelihood of a claim and the amount of that claim should it occur.
-As a Park Home/Holiday Lodge/Static Caravan is more susceptible to the elements and more susceptible to damage should something happen the premium is higher as it is deemed to be a higher risk.
+As a Park Home/Holiday Lodge/Static Caravan is more susceptible to the elements and therefore more susceptible to damage so the premium will naturally be more than a bricks and mortar property as it is deemed a higher risk.
 For instance If your bricks and mortar home was to flood or have an escape of water claim its is unlikely to be written off; it will eventually dry out.
 With a Park Home/Holiday Lodge/Static Caravan the home is likely to suffer extensive damage and could possibly be written off.
-You obviously pay a premium based on the likelihood of this happening and the amount should it actually occur.
+You obviously pay a premium based on the likelihood of this happening and the amount of the claim should it actually occur.

 When choosing a site for your home one of the most important questions you should ask is: “Has the park or site ever had a history of flooding?”
-If it has you need to establish what has been done to reduce the likelihood of the park flooding again or damage occuring to your home?
-If your park has flooded this is a fact you will need to make your insurers aware of and they may impose special terms or refuse cover altogether.
+If it has you need to establish what has been done to reduce the likelihood of the park flooding again or damage occurring to your home.
+If your Park has flooded you will need to make your insurers aware of this as they may impose special terms or refuse cover altogether.

 Floatation devices are devices that are placed below your home with an aim to keep your home afloat and above the flood waters should your park ever flood.
 They usually take the form of polystyrene blocks which are secured under the home and effectively lift the home up above the flood waters, normally to a maximum of 12 feet (Check manufacturers’ instructions).
 The home is secured in place with chains, pistons or a cantilever system to stop it floating away.
 Once floatation devices are fitted you will not be able to attach steps, decking or anything to the home that will restrict it from floating freely in the event of a flood.
 Due to their location of the parks these floatation devices are mainly found on holiday parks.